andrew1007/mrfa-demo/article/part3.md

 };
 ```

-Let's say a component needs an array of titles.
-We can memoize this operation by having the resolver functions "target" the relevant nodes: `docs` and `docIds`
+If an array of titles is needed, the resolver functions should individually "target" the relevant nodes: `docs` and `docIds`.

 ```typescript
 // resolvers